ali-adel/Drowsiness_Detection/README.md

 ## Scientific Papers

 These paper detail the methodology, experimental results, and implications of our research.
-You can find the papers in the `scientific_papers` folder.
+You can find the papers in the `scientific_paper` folder.

 ## Installation